• Skip to main content

 The author is unknown and the bible verse that correlates with this story is Jeremiah 18:6b “Behold, like the clay in the potter’s hand, so are you in my hand.”
 If you want other ideas for tea parties, visit my Afternoon teatime page.

-Get Your Free Teacup Story Printable Below
+Get Your Teacup Story

 Let me send you a FREE TEACUP STORY printable.
 This story will share your real value and worth, despite our flaws along with weekly encouragement, recipes and afternoon tea tips.